Munawarhussain729/python-scoket-chat/README.md

-# Python-scoket-chat
+# Python-Socket-Chat

-A chat system for linix lovers.
-Where you can run your own server internall and communicate among group of friends.
-Currently it is limited to 5 clients but you can update value of "CLIENT_COUNT" according to your requirment.
+A chat system for Linux lovers.
+You can run your own server internally and communicate with a group of friends.
+Currently, it is limited to 5 clients, but you can update the value of `CLIENT_COUNT` according to your requirement.

 ## General Overview
-It contain 2 program one server and the other one is client.
+This project contains two programs: one for the **server** and one for the **client**.

-- First we run the server and then we run client program that will try to connect to the server using the defined port 9999 using TCP connection.
+- First, run the **server** program, which will start listening for incoming connections on port `9999` using a TCP connection.
-- As soon as client get connected to server it will display a connection message and ask client for it's name that name will be used to identify the client message.
+- Then, run the **client** program, which will try to connect to the server on the specified port.
-- After providing the name client will be free to communicate with server and other clients connected to server.
+- Once a client successfully connects, it will receive a confirmation message and be prompted to enter a **username**.
+This username will be used to identify the client in the chat.
-- Whenever any client send a message to server it is broastcasted to all other clients.
-And similarly when server send a message it is also broad casted to all other clients.
+- After providing the username, the client is free to communicate with the server and all other connected clients.

-## Libraries
+- Whenever a client sends a message, it is **broadcasted** to all other clients.
+Similarly, when the server sends a message, it is also broadcasted to all clients.

-- socket - To use sockets for connections
+## Libraries Used
-- threading - To beind each client with a separate thread
+- `socket` - To establish and manage socket connections.

-## Server
+- `threading` - To handle multiple clients concurrently by assigning each client a separate thread.

--
+## Server Implementation